ePages-de/epages-devportal/_posts/2019/2019-12-12-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 about_authors: ["foellerich"]
 ---

-In the [last part of this series](/blog/coding/how-to-bootstrap-an-application-with-authentication-using-firebase/){:target="_blank"}, we went through all the steps required to bootstrap an application with authentication.
+In the [previous part of this two-part blog post series](/blog/coding/how-to-bootstrap-an-application-with-authentication-using-firebase/){:target="_blank"}, we went through all the steps required to bootstrap an application with authentication.
 Our intermediate result was a login UI that can be used to distinguish users.
 Furthermore, we were able to give API access only to registered users.
-In this part, we'll take care of a database creation and security improvements.
+In this part we'll take care of a database creation as well as security improvements.

 ## Step 1 - Database creation

-Via the authentication service Firebase Auth, we receive tokens for different online shops.
+Via the authentication service [Firebase Auth](https://firebase.google.com/docs/auth){:target="_blank"} we receive tokens for different online shops.
 Only the specific user of the shop should have access to this token.
 To do so, we first need to create a database in the Firebase console (Develop > Database).
 Then, we create a Cloud Firestore database.